heleensev/CardioDiscover/bugs.md

 #### Parser
-* check_correct: decimals added in entire row after mutation
+* check_correct:
+    * memory efficient dataframe manipulation to be improved
+* classify_columns:
+    * duplicate header still in output
+    * in need for more robust regex